 For long-term accessibility of research data, ensure all datasets are saved in an appropriate file format.

-An appropriate and trustworthy data repository or archival storage should be selected to enhance the findability of your data, and to ensure it is stored safely and securely.
+An appropriate and trustworthy data repository should be selected to enhance the findability of your data, and to ensure it is stored safely and securely.
 When preserving and publishing data it's essential that all datasets are saved in an appropriate file format to ensure long-term accessibility of data.

 The file formats you use when working with your data may not be appropriate for archiving or publishing purposes.
 You should think about capturing data or converting files into formats that are: